-Metformin is used in the treatment of diabetes, type 2; polycystic ovary syndrome; female infertility; insulin resistance syndrome and belongs to the drug class non-sulfonylureas.
+Metformin is used in the treatment of polycystic ovary syndrome; diabetes, type 2; insulin resistance syndrome; female infertility and belongs to the drug class non-sulfonylureas.
 There is no proven risk in humans during pregnancy.
 Metformin 1000 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for C 474